 Tarez Samra Graban

-TAREZ SAMRA GRABAN, Associate Professor (PhD Purdue, 2006; AB Brown, 1993), centers her research and teaching around rhetoric as an epistemology, writing as a text technology, discourse as a form of civic participation, and alterity as a cultural apparatus.
-Her current manuscript, “Rhetoric, Feminism and the Transnational Archive,” offers a rethought notion of feminist rhetorical critique for textual scholars of the transnational archive who must read and curate their subjects in a critical space occurring somewhere between East and West, without trending toward neocolonialism.
+TAREZ SAMRA GRABAN, Associate Professor (PhD Purdue, 2006; AB Brown, 1993), studies rhetoric as an epistemology, writing as a text technology, discourse as a form of civic participation, and alterity as a cultural apparatus.
+Her current manuscript, “Rhetorika Afrika,” offers a rethought notion of feminist rhetorical critique for textual scholars of the transnational archive who must read and curate their subjects in a critical space occurring somewhere between East and West.
 For the past several years, she has been tracing the archival presence of a select group of women in academic, governmental, and activist sectors in Namibia, Malawi, and South Africa to learn more about how they have earned various degrees of public sympathy at home and abroad, as those sympathies are tied to the democratization of information practices in their home countries.
 She serves on FSU's Faculty Senate Steering Committee; is Associate Chair of the CCCC Standing Group on Global & NonWestern Rhetorics; and is past president of the Coalition of Feminist Scholars in the History of Rhetoric and Composition.
 From 2013 to 2020, she led the Digital Scholars / DH Reading & Discussion Group at FSU, and from 2018 to 2021 she was Director of Research and Fellowships with the Demos Project for Studies in the Data Humanities at FSU.
 Finally, her work continues on the Linked Women Pedagogues project, which traces the intellectual contributions of under-represented women teachers in rhetorical studies at home and abroad, from North America’s Progressive Era to the present.